Today I learned about foreign keys in GORM.

 }

-// Join table created: user_friends
+// Join table will be created: user_friends

 // foreign key: user_id, reference: users.id